 - Grand Canyon Track: A 6.3 km trail that runs through the valley at the foot of the Blue Mountains.

-Visit the Blue Mountains in 3 days
+Blue Mountains 3 day itinerary

 To get the most out of the park and to tick most of the beautiful places off your list, we recommend a stay of 3 days and 2 nights.
 This means you don’t need to rush through the park and you can fully enjoy the beauty of the landscape.
 We have also made a 2 day itinerary for those with less time.

 The first stop is at the park entrance, at Wenworth Falls.
 Then you drive back to Katoomba and visit the information centre.
 As the day soon comes to an end, do a detour to the Evans Lookout.
 If you still have enough time, you can also go to the Govetts Leap Lookout.
-Otherwise tomorrow is another day.
+Otherwise, tomorrow is another day.

-After a traditional brekkie it is time for a nice walk off the beaten track.
+After a traditional brekkie, it is time for a nice walk off the beaten track.
 Have patience!
 You will see the Three Sisters at the end of the day when most of the tourists have gone.
 Choose a couple of the number of trails, depending on the difficulty and the location of your accommodation.

 Then you take a well-deserved break at Sublime Point Look Out before heading over to Leura.